Stealed-bid Auctions: Detecting Bid Leakage via Semi-Supervised Learning: Bid Leakage Estimation

 \subsection{First Stage: Winner vs Runner-up Classifier}

-In the first stage we train the classifier to distinguish the bids of the winners from the bids of the runner-ups.
+In the first stage we train the classifier to distinguish the bids of the winners from the bids of the runners-up.

-The features are presented in Table 2.
-These features are specifically designed to reflect possible bid leakage patterns, while uncovering only little information about fair auctions.
+The features that the classifier is trained on (Table \ref{table-features}) are specifically designed to reflect possible bid leakage patterns, while uncovering only little information about fair auctions.
 Specifically, the features \textit{bid last?} and \textit{bid timing} reflect intention of a corrupted participant to gather information about all the other bids.
-Small values of \textit{relative bid} reflect undercutting.
+Small values of \textit{bid margin} reflect undercutting.
 The feature \textit{met before?} reflects the possibility of repeated procurer-participant cooperation.
-Small values of \textit{relative bid timing} might reflect fairness of participant, as bids are unlikely to be leaked instantly.

-Notes: \textit{relative bid} is truncated at 0.1: values bigger than 0.1 are set to this threshold.
-Likewise, \textit{bid timing} and \textit{relative bid timing} are truncated at 1440 minutes (1 day).
-Auctions with 1 participant are excluded from the analysis.

-Observe that the information on whether some two participants are from the same auction is lost on purpose.
+Note that the information about whether some two participants are from the same auction is purposefully lost.
 The classifier does not choose the winner between the two participants in each auction.
-Instead, it determines the chances that each set of features in the data set belongs to a winner as opposed to a runner-up.
+Instead, it determines the chances that each set of features in the dataset belongs to a winner as opposed to a runner-up.
+As a result, the classifier compresses original multi-dimensional data to one dimension of predicted probabilities.
+This becomes crucial in the second stage when pdfs of these predictions are explicitly estimated.

-As a classifier we use gradient boosting of decision trees -- namely, xgboost.\footnote{\url{https://github.com/dmlc/xgboost}} We train an ensemble of 60 trees on the features described above with depth of each tree limited to 5 levels.
-With this classifier we obtain predicted probability of winning for each winner in the data set using cross-validation.
+As the main classifier we train a feed-forward neural network \citep{pytorch} with 2 layers of 256 neurons via Adam optimizer \citep{adam}.
+The probability of winning is predicted for all winners and runners-up in the dataset via 5-fold cross-validation.
 At the second stage we establish the connection between these predictions and the probability of bid leakage.

+Additionally, we apply gradient boosting of decision trees \citep{xgboost} as a classifier to check the robustness of the estimates.
+We train an ensemble of 60 trees with the depth of each tree limited to 5 levels.